Absence of sound is not the end of hearing,

 "While chanting, sangha members are supposed to concentrate wholeheartedly on one single intent, like water pouring down to a fixed point.
 The concentration is to be seamless.
 The monks can practice this concentration by listening to their voices, for each distinct sound and word.
 By concentrating on the sharpest faculty—the hearing—the sangha keeps other faculties from straying or becoming sluggish.
 In this way, sangha members attain the single concentration more steadily and therefore arrest deluded ideas and the straying mind."
 (Chen 2001, 36-37).

-For this kind of śamatha with sound as its object to work successfully, it has to be performed in a particular way, and this particular way relates to the second part of the argument as to why chanting is soteriologically valuable.
-The concentration on sound has to be so "seamless" (Chen, 2001, 36) that the sounds are not heard as separated from the chanter; there can be no distance or seam between the chanter and the sound.
-That the concentration is performed "wholeheartedly" means that the chanter's very self becomes, as Wallrup (2012) notes in a discussion on the German author Wackenroder, "wholly a play of sound" (104).
-This is because it is "only in the total engagement with the music that irrelevant thoughts be purged from the mind" (2012, 104) and that the mind stops wandering.
-In other words, the concentration on sound has to be nondual–not imposing a subject-object structure onto the experience.
+For śamatha with sound as its object to work successfully, it needs to be performed in a specific way that relates to the second part of the argument why chanting is soteriologically valuable.
+The concentration on sound has to be so "seamless" (Chen 2001, 36) that the sounds are not heard as separated from the chanter; there can be no distance or seam between the chanter and the sound.
+That the concentration is performed "wholeheartedly" means that the chanter's very self becomes, as Wallrup (2012) explains, "wholly a play of sound" (104).
+It is not merely about observing sounds dualistically but becoming them.
+This is a necessary feature for achieving śamatha with musical sounds because, as Wallrup explains, it is "only in the total engagement with the music that irrelevant thoughts be purged from the mind" (Wallrup 2012, 104).
+It is only by wholly becoming sounds that the mind stops wandering.
+In other words, for the meditation on sound to be successful, it has to be non-dual.
+If the chanter imposes a subject-object structure onto the experience, the mind will continually wander away from the meditation.

 "In this concentration [upon sound], monks also experience the nature of their hearing when they chant.
 That is, when the sound appears, there is sound; when the sound disappears, there is no sound.
 Our hearing, nevertheless, is neither produced nor destroyed by the appearance or disappearance of the sound.
 The nature of our hearing the sound is like a mirror that reflects the objects, but it is not transformed by them; the substance of the mirror is always the same, no matter what it reflects.
 One’s own nature is just the same; it is neither produced nor destroyed by what we see, hear, smell, taste, touch and think. […] It is thus important for chanters to keep in mind that they should turn back their hearing from pursuing external sonic objects to hear their own nature."
 (Chen 2001, 37)